-- Base year of assessment (midpoint 2022 for construction and 2017 for the estimate of maintenance profiles) - Allowance for Risk at P50 level from an assessment of risks (Appendix G) - 60-year DM and DS maintenance profiles.
+- Base year of assessment (2017 for construction and 2016 for the estimate of maintenance profiles) - Allowance for Risk at P50 level from an assessment of risks (Appendix E2) - 60-year DM and DS maintenance profiles.

 Further information is supplied in Appendix C and TUBA files will also be submitted.